The Andrews Sisters: Comeback

-Patty and Maxene's careers experienced a resurgence when Bette Midler covered "Boogie Woogie Bugle Boy" in 1973.
-The next year, the pair debuted on Broadway in the Sherman Brothers' nostalgic World War II musical: Over Here!, which premiered at the Shubert Theatre to rave reviews.
+Maxene and Patty's careers experienced a resurgence when Bette Midler covered "Boogie Woogie Bugle Boy" in 1972.
+The next year, the pair debuted on Broadway in the Sherman Brothers' nostalgic and successful World War II musical: Over Here!, which premiered at the Shubert Theatre.
 This was a follow-up to Patty's success in Victory Canteen, a 1971 California revue.
-Over Here! starred Maxene and Patty (with Janie Sell filling in for LaVerne and winning a Tony Award for her performance) and was written with both sisters in mind for the leads.
-It launched the careers of many now notable theater, film, and television stars, including John Travolta, Marilu Henner, Treat Williams, and Ann Reinking.
-It was the last major tour for the sisters and was cut short owing to a conflict with the show's producers over pay for the sisters, resulting in the cancellation of an extensively scheduled road tour.
+Over Here! starred Maxene and Patty, with Janie Sell filling in for LaVerne and winning a Tony Award for her performance.
+It was written with the sisters in mind for the leads.
+The musical launched the careers of many now notable theater, film, and television stars, including John Travolta, Marilu Henner, Treat Williams, and Ann Reinking.
+It was the last major tour for the sisters and was cut short due to a conflict with the show's producers over pay for the sisters.
+This also resulted in the cancellation of an extensively scheduled road tour.
 Over Here! lasted only a year, and its end marked the last time the sisters would ever sing together.

 Patty continually distanced herself from Maxene, until her death, and would not explain her motives regarding the separation.
 Maxene appealed to Patty for a reunion, personally if not professionally, both in public and in private, but to no avail.
 Maxene suffered a serious heart attack while performing in Illinois in 1982 and underwent quadruple bypass surgery, from which she successfully recovered.
 Patty visited her sister while she was hospitalized.
 Now sometimes appearing as "Patti" (but still signing autographs as "Patty"), she re-emerged in the late 1970s as a regular panelist on The Gong Show.
 Maxene had a successful comeback as a cabaret soloist in 1979 and toured worldwide for the next 15 years, recording a solo album in 1985 entitled Maxene: An Andrews Sister for Bainbridge Records.
 Patty started her own solo act in 1980, but did not receive the critical acclaim her sister had for her performances, even though Patty was considered to be the "star" of the group for years.
 The critics' major complaint was that Patty's show concentrated too much on Andrews Sisters material, which did not allow Patty's own talents as an expressive and bluesy vocalist to shine through.